musevlt/mpdaf/doc/oldchangelog.rst

 * Use ``astropy.wcs`` for handling the wavelength coordinates.
 * Simplify logging configuration.
-* Cube/Image/Spectrum constructors: allow to pass a hdulist object in place of the filename (this option should reduce the time when the FITS file is used several times because of the big time spent reading the FITS headers).
+* Cube/Image/Spectrum constructors: allow one to pass a hdulist object in place of the filename (this option should reduce the time when the FITS file is used several times because of the big time spent reading the FITS headers).